kixe/FieldtypeDecimalPlusDefault/README.md

 ### Workaround <small>(this module)</small>
 Instead of creating a complete new Inputfieldtype used by this Fieldtype this module uses a *dirty* `afterHook()` in `InputfieldInteger::render()` to modify the value attribute of the HTML input element.

+The module also also takes into account settings for minimum and maximum values and generates error messages in the module setup screen if the default value is out of range.

 ### Suggestion
 Update core **InputfieldFloat** and / or **InputfieldInteger** to allow default values with decimals.
 In a second step number fieldtypes could include an option to define a default value.